 Even now you’re likely to see the rich and famous of society have the larger homes in the better areas of town while those on lower incomes are often pushed into particular areas of towns and cities around the UK.
 If you are not sure about this particular comment and its validity, next time you’re walking around the UK or any other country in the world just check out the significant difference between the higher end of the property market and lower income areas.

-Will property continue as the main investment class of choice?
+Will property continue as the main investment asset of choice?

 When you consider that property market investors as a whole have lost trillions upon trillions of dollars of value from their properties over the last 18 months, with many having been pushed towards financial oblivion, can these excessive boom and bust cycles continue forever?